Carrie Furnaces (Rankin, PA) | Rankin Deer

 Carrie Furnaces, Rankin PA.
 2009

-Abandoned America: The Age of Consequences.
-Signed copies are available through my website, or you can find (unsigned) copies available through
+If you'd like to learn more about this location, it is a featured chapter in the new Abandoned America book Abandoned America: The Age of Consequences.
+Signed copies are available through my website, or you can find (unsigned) copies available through Amazon, Barnes & Noble, and many other online booksellers across the globe.

-I also teach photography workshops here periodically;
+I also teach photography workshops here periodically; to check availability follow this link.

 Photograph and unattributed text by Matthew Christopher of Abandoned America.